Frequently asked Questions

 Please talk to Mr Waldram or Mrs Orme if you are having difficulty with exceptional circumstances.

 There are leaflets describing various treatments for head lice available at the school office, and advice can be sought from your local chemist.
 Please inform your child's teacher if your child has head lice, as prompt action will help stop the rapid spread of these little mites!
 There is no need for your child to be kept off school.

 Threadworms are common and spread very easily.
 Personal hygiene is crucial in slowing the spread of eggs from person to person; short nails and thorough hand cleaning should be encouraged.
 With good hygiene, your child should not need to be kept off school but please do inform your child's teacher.
 Effective medication or advice is available from your local chemist.

-How long before they can return to school after an illness?
+How long before children can return to school after an illness?

-In the case of sickness and diarrhoea please wait 48 hours after symptoms have stopped before returning to school.
+In the case of sickness and diarrhea please wait 48 hours after symptoms have stopped before returning to school.

 For details of other infections/illnesses and incubation periods, please ask at the school office, at your health centre or follow the guidance from The Health Protection Agency.

 Payment for all School trips can be paid via the School Gateway - www.schoolgateway.com